lukebelieves/lukebelieves.github.io/about.md

   feature: bg_about.jpg
 ---

-I am **Yanran Li**, a Research Assistant now at PolyU (Hong Kong).
+I am **Luke Chuan Luo**, a PhD student now at [CASIA] (http://www.ia.cas.cn/) (Beijing).

-On this blog, I mostly write about Natural Language Processing, Deep Learning, Social Network Analysis, Applied Machine Learning and Optimization and issues with *R* language.
+On this blog, I mostly write about my life and work (Causal Inference, Social Influence Analysis, Data Visualization).

+At CASIA, I work with [Prof. Daniel Dajun Zeng] (http://www.u.arizona.edu/~zeng/).
+My research focuses on **Social Influence Analysis** and **Causal Inference** in social media.
+In addition, I also work on applications in **Smart Health**.
+Generally speaking, by investigating multiple datasets, I want to answer 1) *how people influence each other* and 2) *how to promote desirable behaviors (i.e., quitting smoking) in crowd*.

-I was an undergraduate from the Centre of Information Science, School of Electronics Engineering and Computer Science(EECS), Peking University.
-I work with [Prof. Sujian Li](http://www.icl.pku.edu.cn/member/lisujian/) and [Prof. Wenjie Li](http://www4.comp.polyu.edu.hk/~cswjli/).
-I also do some research at Microsoft as **Applied Researcher and Developer**.
+Previously, I was an undergraduate from College of Computer Science, Sichuan University.
+There, I worked with [Prof. Yi Zhang] (http://www.machineilab.org/users/zhangyi/) and [Prof. Jiancheng Lv] (http://www.machineilab.org/users/lvjiancheng/) at Machine Intelligence Laboratory.

-As I didn't want my about page to be a direct result of boredom, I concluded that the best way I can think of to describe myself is to list all of the things that make me happy.
-So in no particular order, here it goes:

-**Books (mostly Literatures).
-Arts (I also paint).
-Running.
-Family & Friends.
-Traveling.
-A good Sunday sunshine.
-Hand lettering.
-Coffee.
-Dancing (I used to dance).
-Gardening (I'd like to be my career).
-The smell of fresh flowers.**